talhabinjaved/voice-ai-agents-openai-telnyx/README.md

    # Optional Voice & AI Configuration
-   AGENT_VOICE=marin  # Options: alloy, echo, fable, onyx, nova, shimmer, marin AGENT_INSTRUCTIONS=You are a helpful voice assistant for Origen.
+   AGENT_VOICE=marin  # Options: alloy, echo, fable, onyx, nova, shimmer, marin AGENT_INSTRUCTIONS=You are a helpful voice assistant for our company.
 Be friendly and professional.
-   AGENT_GREETING=Hi!
-You've reached Origen.
-I'm your virtual assistant—how can I help today?
+   AGENT_GREETING=Hello!
+Thank you for calling.
+I'm your AI assistant and I'm here to help you today.
+How can I assist you?

    # Department Transfer Configuration (Optional)
    SALES_SIP_URI=sip:sales@your-domain.com